 The following example shows a configuration that is prone to causing an infinite loop.
 When the "Failed" or "Busy" conditions exist, the block will infinitely loop, continuously attempting to successfully transfer the call.
 While in this "Failed" or "Busy" condition, excessive system resources can be consumed in trying to establish the transfer.
 The loop does not depend on user input and thus it will be repeated as fast as system resources allow.
-This excessive use of resources has been shown to result in system failure.
-The use of such loops should generally be avoided.

-An improvement to this design would be to add a prompt in the loop path that would require user input.
-Much less system resources are used since now the system has to wait for a user to press a key.
+An improvement to this application design would be to add a prompt in the loop path that requires user input.
+Fewer system resources would then be used since now the system has to wait for a user to press a key.
 In addition, it would only be an infinite loop for as long as the user decided to remain providing input.